-Later the year, on 9th November, the new Methodist Chapel was opened.
+Later in 1906, on 9th November, the new Methodist Chapel was opened.
 It had been constructed by Skipper & Bartram and Mr Blazey from Wymondham.
 Mrs H G Stone of Wymondham unlocked the door and gave a short speech.
 This was followed by a service conducted by the Rev J W Venables; the Rev G P Clarke then gave a sermon.
 Tea was served in a marquee erected by Arthur Morse at Hill Farm.

 In 1907 there was an event to raise the final funding for the new building.
 This took the form of a grand bazaar which was held at Hill Farm on 18th May – made available by Arthur Morse.

 A Wreningham Christmas event is recorded from 9th January 1909.
 The entertainment was provided by superintendent Arthur Morse.
 There was a Christmas Tree with presents with a festive appearance in the schoolroom.
 This was followed by a service with a large congregation at the chapel in the evening.